-L-350 mounts offer +/- 350 degrees of rotation in the Azimuth/RA axis, measured from the "No Wrap" position.
+L-Series mounts offer +/- 350 degrees of rotation in the Azimuth/RA axis, measured from the "No Wrap" position.
 The proper "No Wrap" position is found by aligning the related marks on the drive-base section of the mount (due the +/- 350 degree motion, these marks only line up at the correct position).

 The Altitude/DEC axis has a fixed limit at the zenith (Alt-Az) or pole (EQ).
-The lower limit is located 45 degrees below the horizon when in Alt-Az configuration, and 45-degrees below the celestial equator when in mounted on an equatorial wedge.
+The lower limit is adjustable, by moving the hard-stop between two positions: